bmitchinson/vue-notes/README.md

 # vue-notes
-Notes from reading through the vue and vue-cli documentation
+Notes from reading through the vue and vue-cli documentation.

+Pretty much a rehash of the already excellent documentation.